Pak547/sweater-weather-/README.md

 ## Installation

-You may possible need to input your own API key through the openweater website.
+You may possibly need to input your own API key through the openweater website.

 ## Usage

-Provide instructions and examples for use.
-Include screenshots as needed.

-To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
-Then, using the relative file path, add it to your README using the following syntax:

 Simply input the city that you want weather information from
 ![Alt text](<assets/images/Sweaterweather 1.png>)